Hannah Locklear | April 11, 2024

 Such agencies will regularly contact you through phone calls, collection letters and may even want to discuss a repayment plan with you.
 But, again, if these methods fail, a lawsuit would be the next option.

 Since debt collectors are known to purchase old debt for a fraction of the original debt amount, they are more likely to reach a debt settlement.
-You can start the settlement process by sending a Debt Lawsuit Settlement Letter.
+SoloSettle makes it easy to start the process by using a tech-based approach to send and resceive settlement offers until an agreement is reached.
 To learn more about settling your debt with debt collectors, check out this video:

 If you’re being sued for credit card debt, the lawsuit can have several possible outcomes.